josephhu/GetdataProject/README.md

 ### The Recipe

-The [R script](https://github.com/josephhu/GetdataProject/blob/master/run_analysis.R) contains all the R functions used to generate the Tidy Data Set.
+The [R script "run_analysis.R"](https://github.com/josephhu/GetdataProject/blob/master/run_analysis.R) contains all the R functions used to generate the Tidy Data Set.
-It should be run in R by source("run_analysis.R") and then run()
+It should be executed in R by source("run_analysis.R") and then run()

 * run() is the main routine
 * download.data() downloads the original zip file to the working directory